dasch-swiss/dsp-tools/docs/assets/0123-import-scripts/README.md

 ## The benefits of version control
 One of the big benefits of version control is the diff viewer.
-Visual Studio highlights the changes you have introduced since your last commit.
+Visual Studio Code highlights the changes you have introduced since your last commit.

 - Deletions are shown as red triangle.
 - Additions are shown as green bars.